What do we mean by user experience?

 User experience research methods

 “Attitudinal” refers to what people say, while “behavioral” refers to what people actually do – and these are often very different.
 Attitudinal research is often used in marketing because it measures people’s stated beliefs and needs.
-However, in product design, what people actually do tends to be more relevant.
+However, in product design and user experience research, what people do tends to be more relevant.

 For example, A/B testing shows visitors different versions of a site at random to track the effect of site design on conversion and behavior.